tamunoWoks/Meta_database_engineering/database.md

 - **Weakness:** The rigid schema can make them less flexible if your data structure needs to change frequently.
 They can also be difficult to scale horizontally (across multiple servers).
 - **Best For:** Applications where data integrity and relationships are critical.
 Examples: accounting systems, customer relationship management (CRM) software, e-commerce transaction systems.
 - **Examples:** MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, SQLite.

+### Non-Relational Databases (NoSQL Databases)
+This is a broad category that includes any database that doesn't use the traditional table-based relational model.
+They are often more flexible and designed for large-scale, rapidly changing data.

+They are further divided into several types:
+1. **Object-Oriented Databases:** Data stored in form of objects.
+2. **Graph Databases:** Data stored in form of nodes.
+3. **Document Databases:** Data stored as JSON objects.
+4. **Key-Value Databases:** Each item is stored as a key (a unique identifier) paired with its value (the data itself).
+5. **Column-Family (Wide-Column) Databases:** Store data in tables, rows, and dynamic columns, but unlike relational DBs, each row is not required to have the same columns.
+Data is stored by column rather than by row, which is very efficient for querying specific fields across massive datasets.
+6. **Time-Series Databases (TSDB):** Optimized for storing and querying data points that are time-stamped, like sensor readings, stock prices, or application metrics.